Pressure Ulcer Lawyer

-Once pressure ulcers develop, it’s imperative that caregivers follow regular, proper treatment procedures, which usually include regularly changing bandages and applying a topical, antibiotic ointment to the affected areas.
+Once pressure ulcers develop, it’s imperative that caregivers follow proper treatment procedures.
+This usually includes regularly changing bandages and applying a topical antibiotic ointment to the affected areas.
 Since pressure ulcer severity is determined by stages, it’s important to be proactive during the earliest stages, when the ulcers are still small, closed and easier to treat.

-As pressure ulcers develop into later stages, debridement may become necessary, and in the final stage, surgery may be the only option left.
-Of course, these issues can be easily avoided by moving the resident frequently, keeping the wounds cleaned, and regularly changing bandages and dressings.
-Unfortunately, though, nursing home neglect is a serious problem in nursing homes across the nation, resulting in helpless residents suffering through painful procedures that could have otherwise been avoided.
+As pressure ulcers develop into later stages, debridement may become necessary.
+In the final stage, surgery may be the only option left.
+Of course, these issues are easily avoidable by moving the resident frequently, keeping wounds clean and regularly changing bandages.

 What Constitutes Nursing Home Negligence

-Nursing home negligence and carelessness on behalf of nursing home workers, including caregivers, nurses, and physicians is unfortunately one of the major reasons that residents develop pressure ulcers.
-Although there are instances in which a resident enters the nursing home with pressure ulcers, it’s the responsibility of the nursing home to perform a thorough risk assessment on every person before admittance as a resident.
-If a risk assessment is not performed and the resident’s injuries worsen, the nursing home may be liable.
+Nursing home neglect is unfortunately one of the major reasons that residents develop pressure ulcers.
+Although there are instances in which a resident enters the nursing home with pressure ulcers, it’s the responsibility of the nursing home to perform a risk assessment on every resident.
+If no risk assessment is done and the resident’s injuries worsen, the nursing home may be liable.

-In addition, as aforementioned, failing to move immobile residents on a frequent basis is considered nursing home neglect.
-According to the American Academy of Family Physicians (AAFP), people with pressure ulcers should change positions at least every two hours, if not sooner.
+In addition, failing to move immobile residents on a frequent basis is a type of nursing home neglect.
+According to the American Academy of Family Physicians (AAFP), immobile residents should change positions at least every two hours.

 Getting Legal Help

 It’s important to understand that federal and state laws protect nursing home residents from negligence and abuse.
-If you think your loved one developed pressure ulcers due to carelessness and negligence, contact experienced pressure ulcer lawyers today.
+If you think your loved one developed pressure ulcers due to negligence, contact a pressure ulcer lawyer today.
 They’ll assist you in understanding your legal rights and are happy to provide a free case consultation.